d-romano/mapgenerator/README.md

 ```

 ## Dev process
-This application was buit on TKinter, NumPy, PIL and Python 3.7
+This application was built on TKinter, NumPy, PIL and Python 3.7

 ## Use Cases:
 To create a map to make table-top game session more immersive.